 MR. LEVINE: But the one thing I'd like you to address, the distinction between the public and Congress, God bless them, sometimes get confused between what you're saying was illegal and what you're saying you want to change and to improve business practice.
-I'll give you an example, not so much to comment on, but one would have never thought but for this that it is illegal for a research analyst to go on a pitch with a banker.
-I mean, it--you might say it's not good practice and it leads to bigger problems and the whole reason you don't want to do it.
+I'll give you an example, not so much to comment on, but one would have never thought but for this not good practice and it leads to bigger problems and the whole reason you don't want to do it.
 But no one has said that was illegal.
 In fact, I think any lawyer in the country would have said there's on thing illegal about that.